Online Blackjack UK 2026: Best Casinos, RTP, Variants & Strategy Tips

 One last thing that we didn't cover above.
 Insurance bets are built into the majority of blackjack games.
 So, when playing blackjack online, you'll see an area for insurance bets in the window.
 The most basic form of blackjack insurance is when the dealer has an Ace…

 After your first two cards have been dealt and you've seen the dealer's face-up card, you'll be offered insurance.
 You can put down an amount equal to up to half your bet.
-Therefore, this side bet is not recommended for beginners still learning.
+Therefore, this side bet is not recommended for beginners who are still learning.

 Single-deck Blackjack or Multi-deck games?